NATO: Gulf of Aden anti-piracy

-In 2008 the United Nations Secretary-General called on member-states to protect the ships of Operation Allied Provider, which was distributing aid as part of the World Food Programme mission in Somalia.
+In 2008 the UN Secretary-General called on member-states to protect the ships of Operation Allied Provider, which was distributing aid as part of the World Food Programme mission in Somalia.

 The North Atlantic Council and other countries, including Russia, China and South Korea, formed Operation Ocean Shield.
 The operation sought to dissuade and interrupt pirate attacks, protect vessels, and to increase the general level of security in the region.
 Beginning on 17 August 2009, NATO deployed warships in an operation to protect maritime traffic in the Gulf of Aden and the Indian Ocean from Somali pirates, and help strengthen the navies and coast guards of regional states.